Log Cabin Republicans: Transgender rights

 Nationally, LCR argues that transgender people, alongside gay, lesbian, and bisexual people, should have the right to adopt and to be free of workplace and housing discrimination.
 They support decriminalization of being transgender worldwide.
+In 2015, LCR's board of directors voted to add transgender rights to the organization's mission "out of a belief that all adults should be allowed to pursue their own happiness, free of government interference, as long as it did not impede on the inalienable rights of others".
 In 2017, the LCR asked Donald Trump to reinstate Obama-era protections for transgender students, including freedoms to use the bathroom that aligns with their gender identity.

 However, in the early 2020s, some local chapters took positions against transgender rights.
 The New Hampshire and Texas chapters support laws that "out" transgender youth to their families and refuse gender-affirming care to youth.
-In 2022, members of the San Antonio chapter joined an armed protest of a Christmas-themed drag show at the Aztec Theatre (though LCR's president, Charles Moran, said he had no knowledge of the chapter's involvement).
+In 2022, members of the San Antonio chapter joined an armed protest of a Christmas-themed drag show at the Aztec Theatre (though LCR's president at the time, Charles Moran, said he had no knowledge of the chapter's involvement).
 Moran, when Florida's "Don't Say Gay" bill was being drafted, advised the sponsor against requiring teachers to inform parents that their children may be gay or transgender.
 However, he otherwise agreed with the DeSantis administration's actions to restrict children's access to information about LGBT people.

-In 2023, the Virginia chapter of the Log Cabin Republicans supported Governor Glenn Youngkin's LGBTQ+ policies, with LCR president Charles Moran endorsing "common-sense protections for biological women" and alleging that a "radical gender theory" is being taught in schools and must be opposed.
+In 2023, the Virginia chapter of the Log Cabin Republicans supported Governor Glenn Youngkin's LGBTQ+ policies, with LCR's then-president Moran endorsing "common-sense protections for biological women" and alleging that a "radical gender theory" is being taught in schools and must be opposed.
 This move was criticized by local LGBTQ+ advocacy group Equality Virginia.